GmEsoft/BASIC_Use_GOTO_to_jump_into_a_sub/README.md

 i = 2  j = 2
 Break out
 exited FOR I loop
+READY
+>
 ````

+The RETURN statement in line 130 effectively discards the FOR J stack frame, and the NEXT at line 70 increments the variable I, not J.

 Now let's go back to the original post's examples and see how we can rewrite them.